camsn0w/PropLogicSymbolSwapper/README.md

 # Prop Logic Symbol Swapper
-Swaps ASCII propositional logic symbols for the utf8 symbols
+Swaps ASCII characters for the proper utf8 logic symbols

 ## Accepted syntax:
 **All variables must be in lowercase**